ValerioBellaveglia/Dynamican/README.md

 and then run `bundle install`

-Once you have the gem, open the source code and look for migrations folder.
-You need to create in your project those migrations (copy/paste the code if you don't need to adapt it) and run them.
-Obviously if you already have the gem installed and you are just updating it, you only need to create the migrations for the later versions of the gem.
-For example, if you are updating from 0.1.7 to 0.2.0 you only have to create migrations in folders with name > 0.1.7 and < 0.2.0.

 In each model you want to have the feature, just put the following.

     include Dynamican::Model

-Create `config/dynamican.yml` file and compile it as follows for each of the models you included the code above into (let's say for instance you included Dynamican::Model into User and Role models).
+Create `config/dynamican.yml` file in your project and compile it as follows for each of the models you included the code above into (let's say for instance you included Dynamican::Model into User and Role models).

     associations:
       role:
         class_name: 'Role'
       user:
         class_name: 'User'

+Once this config file is created, you can launch the following command.

+    rails generate dynamican_migration

+This command will generate a migration file in your project.
+Inside this migration, the `permission_connectors` table will have a reference column for the models you configured in the config file.
+If you want to add the feature to a new model after your migrations are already run (and cannot be rollbacked) you need to create a new migration to add the corresponding columns in the `permission_connectors` table.

 ### Using a model permissions on another model